Carving

 The first 3 pictures are of one of the 5 Scamozzi capitals I recently carved for Grace, Ryan & Magnus.

-Picture 4 shows the Capital body with volutes separated from it's molding.
+Picture 4 shows the Capital body with volutes separated from its molding.

 The next picture is of all 5 caps in different positions

 The last picture is of the original capital that was later remover and sent to me for copying.
 These were an interesting pieces to figure out and assemble.
 The original was made up of 10 separate pieces of mahogany and so were the reproductions.
 3 pieces for the body, 2 pieces for each volute and 3 pieces for the egg & dart / bead & reel molding.
-Made this way, the volutes were assembled and partially carved before being assembled to the body, the molding was turned on a my lathe and fully carved before final assemble (picture 4) and the face and ends had the same grain direction for easier carving.
+Made this way, the volutes were assembled and partially carved before being assembled to the body, the molding was turned on my lathe and fully carved before final assemble (picture 4) and the face and ends had the same grain direction for easier carving.

 leafbalusterbottom.jpg (15647 bytes) leafbalusterbottom2.jpg (14878 bytes) leafbalusterbottom3.jpg (45746 bytes) leafbalustertop.jpg (35724 bytes) leafbalustertop2.jpg (36400 bytes) Leafbalusterdone1.jpg (65493 bytes)